SquidDev/urn/docs/lib.prelude.md

 ## `(struct &keys)`
 *Defined at lib/table.lisp:74:1*

-Return the structure given by the list of pairs `XS`.
+Return the structure given by the list of pairs `KEYS`.
 Note that, in contrast to variations of `LET`, the pairs are given "unpacked": Instead of invoking
 ```cl
 (struct [(:foo bar)])